David Tweed: Investment history

 In 2006, Tweed changed tack slightly and offered investors $13 per share, while the price was $8.91.
 However, he offered to pay them the $13 in 20 annual instalments of 65 cents per instalment.
 This allowed Tweed to take advantage of the time value of money, while disadvantaging investors.
 He also wrote to AMP investors offering them $13 per share, while the price was $8.91.
 In a similar way to previous offers, Tweed offered to pay them the $13 in 20 annual instalments of 65 cents per instalment.

 Tweed took AMP to the Federal Court of Australia alleging that they unfairly sold his company, Direct Share Purchasing Corp (DSPC), the share register for an inflated figure of $44,000.
 Tweed believed that he should have been sold the register from between $231 and $750 and that it was against the Corporations Act to have charged a figure he believes was too high.
-Upon appeal, the Full Federal Court unanimously found Tweed's DSPC had been charged $17,000 by AXA for AXA's share register when a "generous" fee was $250.
+Upon appeal, the Full Federal Court unanimously found Tweed's DSPC had been charged $17,000 by Axa for Axa's share register when a "generous" fee was $250.
 In a letter dated 11 November 2007, Tweed's company, Colonial Capital Corporation, offered to buy BHP Billiton shares at a price of $42.47.
 Similar to the nature previous offers, payment was to be in 18 instalments of $2.36.

-In March 2011, Justice White of the Supreme Court of New South Wales found that fund manager Perpetual Limited was justified in double-checking with shareholders before processing transfers, part of its fiduciary duties as the responsible entity.
+In March 2011, Justice White of the Supreme Court of New South Wales found that fund manager Perpetual was justified in double-checking with shareholders before processing transfers, part of its fiduciary duties as the responsible entity.
 White also found that Perpetual was justified in not processing forms.

 In 2012, Tweed settled a dispute over $35,000 on the steps of the Melbourne Magistrates Court with 77-year-old Annelott Gerandt.
 Tweed tried to buy units in the Colonial First State Mortgage Income Fund for half their face value from Gerandt, who thought that the paperwork she received was from Colonial.